cjakuc/SQL_Practice/README.md

 **everything.txt contains ALL of the questions, queries, and results in one place**

-**To view the final report, you can download the file `SQL_Practice_Report.html` and open it in a web browser, or view it directly on my portfolio page [here](https://cjakuc.github.io/PDFs/SQL_Practice_Report.html)** _This link is currently saying the page does not exist but I will keep working on it!
-You can still download the HTML file directly and open it in your browser of choice._
+**To view the final report, you can download the file `SQL_Practice_Report.html` and open it in a web browser, or view it directly on my portfolio page [here](https://cjakuc.github.io/PDFs/SQL_Practice_Report.html)** _If the link is saying that the page does not exist, come back in a half hour or so.
+It's hosted on my portfolio site and that can sometimes be slow to update and cause this error._

 ## Local Setup (after hosting the database locally)
 * Clone this repo and cd into the directory